 Guitar Center is at it again.
 We're all familiar with the corporate screw job in the music industry, but it extends beyond recordings.
-Guitar Center's upper echelon is known for its dickhead practices, and this week only took it to the next level.
+Guitar Center's upper echelon is known for its less-than-friendly practices towards its employees, and this week only took it to the next level.

 There's the level of record executives making millions off of their cookie cutter pop stars, which is fine to a degree because those little twerps wouldn't have made their own millions without it.
 There's the level of Monster Cables suing everyone and their mother, including Monster Mini-Golf, over the usage of the word Monster.
 Monster Monster Monster.

 But then there's this next level of being crooked.

 Guitar Center has been making changes in the way they operate, which is also fine.
 It's their company.
 They moved away from incentive-based pay where employees earned a base pay and then were motivated to improve their performance by earning commissions.
 I know several Guitar Center employees who were excited about competing every month in the store and region-wide competitions to make the most sales.
 Now they could really care less about their performance.

 But that was just the start.
 G.C.'s shenanigans soon led to more actions that ultimately caused a lot of lawsuits.
 When you're trying to save money with your new changes, the last thing you want is expensive lawsuits.

 Well, to combat that problem (instead of fixing the cause), our good friends over at G.C. sent out a new contract that all employees had to sign.
 It basically works like this:

 Sign here or you agree to quit: X____________

 Straight G-Money Style.
 And employees had less than a week to sign it.